Multimodal Representation Alignment for Cross-modal Information Retrieval: Introduction

-Within the plethora of MML models, Vision-Language Models (VLMs) are increasingly being adopted in downstream tasks, including Information Retrieval (IR), Visual Question Answering (VQA), and image captioning, among others.
-For example, CLIP~\cite{clip} utilizes an image encoder and a text encoder to contrast representations from images and texts, achieving competitive zero-shot classification performance.
+Within the plethora of MDL models, Vision-Language Models (VLMs) consisting of two encoders (for images and texts) are increasingly being adopted in downstream tasks, including Information Retrieval (IR), Visual Question Answering (VQA), and image captioning, among others.
+For example, CLIP~\cite{clip} utilizes an image encoder and a text encoder to contrast visual and textual representations, achieving competitive zero-shot classification performance.
 BLIP~\cite{blip} builds upon the idea of CLIP and uses the Transformer architecture with a triple loss objective, achieving state-of-the-art (SOTA) performance in some downstream tasks.
 The core of the success of VLMs is attributed to the fact that they create representations in a shared embedding space that accounts for vision and language modalities jointly.
-These models have an enormous potential for in-the-wild multimodal IR, i.e., finding the corresponding representations of one modality given another modality as inputs.
-This can be framed as a feature alignment task.
+These models have an enormous potential for in-the-wild multimodal IR, i.e., finding the corresponding representations of one modality given another modality as input.
+This can be framed as a representation alignment task.
 For example, given the semantics in a sentence that is encoded by a language model such as BERT, find the closest image that conveys the same textual semantics but based on the representations provided by an image encoder such as ViT, or vice versa.
-Inspecting whether aligned features relate to the embedding geometry is of particular importance, as well-aligned representations usually enhance downstream task performance~\cite{modalitygap}.
+Inspecting whether aligned representations relate to the embedding geometry is of particular importance, as well-aligned representations usually enhance downstream task performance~\cite{modalitygap}.
 However, it remains unclear whether this improvement is also reflected by the geometry of the embedding spaces, especially when compared to unaligned spaces.
 Unfortunately, little is known about these phenomena in VLMs and their connection to downstream tasks.